-After executing an OUT instruction, the Pentium processor insures that the EWBE# pin has been sampled active before it begins to execute the next instruction.
+After executing an OUT instruction, the Pentium[®] processor insures that the EWBE# pin has been sampled active before it begins to execute the next instruction.
 (Note that the instruction can be prefetched if EWBE# is not active, but it will not be executed until the EWBE# pin is sampled active.)
-Only the Pentium processor family has the EWBE# pin; the other IA-32 processors do not.
+Only the Pentium processor family has the EWBE# pin.